dimmando/abc-bookshop/README.md

     -  sort books by category, rating and price (sales price is taken into account)
     -  filter the books by skill level or/and age
     -  identify products in specials
-    -  read articles and view number of likes
     -  read book reviews if present
     -  contact the store by filling in a form
     -  read FAQs